The Cairngorms Up-Close: Gallery

 Where and when encountered: Nethy Bridge on 4 August 2023

-About: Bugs in the species Neolygus contaminatus are widespread across Great Britain.
+About: Plant bugs in the species Neolygus contaminatus are widespread across Great Britain.
 They are associated with birch.

 Editor's note: The nymphs also present in the photograph are birch catkin bugs.

-Date range for adult records: 4 August to 9 September
+Date range for live (non-diapausing) adult records: 4 August to 12 October (70 days)

 Orthops basalis